CreatorX64/this/README.md

 > “It does not matter where you go and what you study, what matters most is what you share with yourself and the world.” ― Santosh Kalwar

 The main purpose of this repository is to act as a reference _to me_ if I ever find myself needing to remember a concept, a term, or how an app feature was implemented in a specific use case.
 I do not claim ownership of any code or content you'll find here except items in _this.study_ and _this.template_ folders.
-The only reason I made this repository public is to expose to the outside world the materials that I use for self-studying.
+The only reason that this repository's public is to expose to the outside world the materials that I use for self-studying.
 I'm aware that most people choose to keep their grinding process hidden from the rest of the community.
 The existence of this repository is just my way of doing the opposite.

 ## Structure